-The Department has 45 days from the date of receipt of all written comments to inform the provider and the HMO of the final decision.
-If the Department's decision is in favor of the provider, the HMO will pay provider(s) within 45 days of receipt of the Department's final determination.
-The HMO and the provider must accept the Department's final decision regarding appeals of disputed claims.
-A reconsideration of a final decision will only be made if an error has been made or there was a misrepresentation of facts.
-The Department will review the appeal documents and make a Final Decision based on the contract (both the DHS-HMO contract and the HMO-provider contract, if submitted, will be used to make the decision).
-The Department does not adjudicate appeals for clinical level of care (e.g. observation vs. inpatient) provided to the member, nor does the Department review the results of contractually agreed upon HMO reviews of claims or medical records.
-As these actions are a contractual requirement, the HMO review decisions are not appealable to DHS.
+- a).
+The Department has 45 days from the date of receipt of all pertinent information to inform the provider and the HMO of the final decision. - b).
+If the Department's decision is in favor of the provider, the HMO will pay provider(s) within 45 days of receipt of the Department's final determination. - c).
+A reconsideration of a final decision will only be made if an error has been made or there was a misrepresentation of facts. - d).
+The Department will review the appeal documents and make a Final Decision based on the contract (both the DHS-HMO contract and the HMO-provider contract, if submitted, will be used to make the decision). - e).
+The Department will not review decisions based on contractual requirements based on contractual requirements between the provider and HMO, including appeals related to: - 1) Clinical level of care (e.g. observation vs. inpatient) provided to the member, or the results of contractually agreed upon HMO reviews of claims or medical records.